Department of Communications

 Department website: http://www.una.edu/communications

 The department offers major programs in Communication Arts and Mass Communication.
 The Communication Arts program offers individual options in Communication Studies and Cinematic Arts.
 The Mass Communication program offers individual options in Journalism: Public Relations and Journalism and Digital Media Production.
 These major programs may lead to the Bachelor of Arts or the Bachelor of Science degree.
-The department offers minor fields in Communication Studies, Digital Media Production, Journalism, Mass Communication and Public Relations, as well as basic course work required in the general education component in all degree programs.
+The department offers minor fields in Communication Studies, Cinematic Arts, Journalism, Mass Communication and Public Relations, as well as basic course work required in the general education component in all degree programs.

 All options in the Department of Communications provide students with skills to pursue careers in the option areas.
 The areas of study are well suited for students wishing to pursue additional post-graduate study.